OXID-eSales/oxideshop-user-documentation/installation/update/patch-update.rst

          composer require --no-update oxid-esales/oxideshop-metapackage-<edition type: ce, pe, or ee>:v<version number>.

    b.
-Run the command, in our example for updating a community edition 6.5.1 to 6.5.2:
+Run the command, in our example for updating an enterprise edition 7.0.0 to 7.0.1:

       .. code:: bash

-         composer require --no-update oxid-esales/oxideshop-metapackage-ce:v6.5.2
+         composer require --no-update oxid-esales/oxideshop-metapackage-ee:v7.0.1

 #.
 Update the required libraries.
    |br|